lyxell/reproduce-sorald-experiments/README.md

 ### Replication

+Out of the 161 projects only 48 had violations that led Sorald to perform a repair.

 * Number of projects with changed files: 48
 * Number of projects with compile errors: 32/48
 * Number of projects with other errors: 2/48